norlab-ulaval/libpointmatcher/doc/ImportExport.md

 While most files should contain data structured in a natural order ie ("x", "y" then "z", or "red", "green", then "blue") this cannot be guaranteed.
 Therefore libpointmatcher will attempt to reorder the descriptor components when loading a file, and will always export them in a natural order.

 ---
+### How is time information represented in libpointmatcher
+Historically, libpointmatcher split the time information into two fields: `time_splitTime_low32` and `time_splitTime_high32`.
+While data in this format can still be loaded, the prefered way is a descriptor called `time`.
+This descriptor is internally represented as an `unsigned long`.
+The corresponding VTK property is `SCALARS time unsigned_long`.

 ### Note For libpointmatcher Developers

 The association between descriptor properties identifiers and libpointmatcher descriptor labels is set in the `getDescAssocationMap` function in [pointmatcher/IO.cpp](https://github.com/norlab-ulaval/libpointmatcher/blob/master/pointmatcher/IO.cpp).
 To extend IO support to additional descriptors, you can modify this function.